dcts/opensea-scraper/README.md

 // which nft project to scrape? const slug = "cool-cats-nft";

-// get the lowest availible price on Opensea const floorPrice = await OpenseaScraper.floorPrice(slug);
+// scrape the correct floor price of an actual offer that exists on opensea const floorPrice = await OpenseaScraper.floorPrice(slug);

 // get basic info (from the opensea API)